La Farge Schools 2022-2023

 Overall Goal: Prioritize in-person instruction for as many students as possible in a safe and healthy learning environment.

-If an outbreak at a school level (Elementary, Middle, or High School) occurs (active cases in 5% staff/student body), masking may be required at that school level for two weeks. - If two of three school levels (Elementary, Middle, and/or High School) are simultaneously experiencing outbreaks (such as active cases in 5% staff/student body), masking may be required District-wide for two weeks.
+- If an outbreak at a school level (Elementary, Middle, or High School) occurs (such as active cases in 5% staff/student body), masking may be required at that school level for two weeks. - If two of three school levels (Elementary, Middle, and/or High School) are simultaneously experiencing outbreaks (such as active cases in 5% staff/student body), masking may be required District-wide for two weeks.

 Positive tests for COVID-19: Students/staff who test positive for COVID-19 will be required to isolate from school for five (5) days (onset of symptoms or if asymptomatic date of test = day 0 ) If symptoms are resolving or if asymptomatic, students/staff can return to school after day five (5) and continue to wear a mask for an additional 5 days.

 *If experiencing a fever, isolation continues until fever free for 24 hours.